overworded/DiscordReplyBot/README.md

 ## Features

-- Automatically replies to messages in Discord containing specific keywords
+- Automatically replies to messages in Discord containing specific keywords.
-- Customize the keywords and messages to suit your needs
+- Customize the keywords and messages to suit your needs.
-- Built using Python and the Discord.py library
+- Built using Python and the Discord.py library.
-- Easy to install and use
+- Easy to install and use.

 ## Getting Started